Is Laser Eye Surgery Risky?

 “Laser”, “eye” and “surgery” are three words that may, understandably, arouse anxiety.
 Unlike in the USA, where the procedure is often referred to simply as “LASIK”, one of the first obstacles for someone considering the treatment in this country may well be just getting over their pre-conceptions (which, we have found, are most often mis-conceptions) about what risks Laser Eye Surgery involves.

 It is completely normal to be anxious about having Laser Eye Surgery: to be honest, if you weren’t, we’d be worried – after all, the eyes are so essential to our quality of life, and to the way we experience the world.
 For most people, this anxiety doesn’t reflect a belief that something will go wrong – but rather that, if it did go wrong, it would be catastrophic.
 However, with today’s highly advanced technology, and in the hands of an expert surgeon, the chances of experiencing a significant problem after Laser Eye Surgery are extremely small – and the vast majority of problems can be corrected.
-In fact, the chance of even a minor compromise to the vision is about 1 in 1000, and the chance of going blind from Laser Eye Surgery (a question we get asked much more often than you might think!) is virtually zero – it’s about 1 in 5 million.
+In fact, the chance of even a minor compromise to the vision is about 1 in 1000, and the chance of going blind from Laser Eye Surgery (a question we get asked much more often than you might think!) is virtually zero – Technically there is an exceedingly small risk of blindness with laser eye surgery but it is lower than the risk of wearing monthly contact lenses for one year, so a risk that everyone seems to accept as perfectly reasonable.

 What Are The Real Risks Of Laser Eye Surgery?